TheOdinProject/curriculum/nodeJS/authentication/authentication_basics.md

 ### Set up

-Before we start, create a new database or use your existing one that you've created in the Using PostgreSQL lesson.
+Before we start, create a new database within `psql`.

 To begin, let's set up a `users` table.
 So instead of `usernames` we will create a `users` table.